 This was documented in a study of English speakers who were tasked with learning 300 words in a foreign language.
 They found that 13 training sessions spread across 56 days had the same retention results as 26 training sessions spread across 14 days.

-By playing the long game and spreading out your comms over an extended period of time, you can get your message understood with a lower risk of annoying people into hitting that dreaded unsubscribe button.
+Play the long game and spread out your comms over an extended period of time.
+As a result, you can get your message understood with a lower risk of annoying people into hitting the dreaded unsubscribe button.
 This puts “doing less with more” into practice, allowing you to see similar results with fewer resources spent on content creation.
 The key is to make sure the content you’re creating is of high quality.

 Another survival instinct from back in the day, the mere exposure effect describes how people tend to prefer things that they’re already familiar with.
-This would come in handy when humans entered new environments and were faced with choosing between the food they’d eaten before and something new they would have to risk trying.
+This would come in handy when humans entered new environments.
+Previously, we has to choose between the food we ate before or something new and risky.

 This effect appears in animals too.
 A research team played two frequencies to different groups of chicks while they were still inside their eggs, and then again after they’d hatched.
 Every set of chicks consistently chose the frequency that was played to them before they hatched.

 Being aware of this bias can give marketers great insight into how many touchpoints need to be made with someone.
-The first time they’re faced with your brand, you’re unfamiliar to them and they will be biased towards the brands they already know.
+The first time they face your brand, you’re unfamiliar to them.
+Therefore, they will bias towards the brands they already know.
 But, as they see more content/ads/comms from you, they’ll begin to be positively biased towards your brand.

 However, the mere exposure effect reaches its peak after about 10-20 exposures and then starts to decline.
 This effect will eventually wear off once they’re too familiar with you and become somewhat desensitized.
 It’s most effective with new audiences.